intersystems-community/iknowSocial/README.md

 ###LoadingTask
-Open Cache' Management Portal->System Operation->Task Manager->Import Tasks.
+~~Open Cache' Management Portal->System Operation->Task Manager->Import Tasks.
-Import tasks from a file LoadTweetsTask.xml.
+Import tasks from a file LoadTweetsTask.xml.~~
-Open Portal->System Operation->Task Manager->Task Schedule.
-Task name is "LoadTweets"
+~~Open Portal->System Operation->Task Manager->Task Schedule.
+Task name is "LoadTweets"~~

+There is no LoadTweets task at the moment - background tweets fetch support will be reimplemented as part of upcoming streamin API support.